-ACT SUMMARY
+BILL SUMMARY

-- Creates the Statewide Emergency Alert Program to aid in the identification and location of missing individuals who have a mental impairment or are 65 years of age or older. - Establishes activation criteria for the program. - Grants immunity to broadcasters with regard to alerts. - Prohibits any name from being given to the Statewide Emergency Alert Program that conflicts with any alert code standards that federal law requires and that govern the naming of emergency alert programs. - Requires that readily available information about a missing person under 18 years of age be integrated into the National Crime Information Center computer immediately, rather than within 12 hours, following the making of a report on the missing person.
+- Creates the Statewide Emergency Alert Program to aid in the identification and location of missing persons who have a mental impairment or are 65 years of age or older. - Establishes activation criteria for the program. - Grants immunity to broadcasters with regard to alerts. - Prohibits any name from being given to the Statewide Emergency Alert Program that conflicts with any alert code standards that federal law requires and that govern the naming of emergency alert programs. - Requires that readily available information about a missing person under age 18 be integrated into the National Crime Information Center computer immediately, rather than within 12 hours, following the making of a report on the missing person. - Requires that information about a missing person who is at least 18 but less than 21 years of age be made available (1) immediately, rather than within a specified number of days depending on whether the missing person is a victim of foul play, and (2) through the National Crime Information Center, rather than through the Law Enforcement Automated Data System (LEADS).